ObieBent/ocp-automation/README.md

 ## ocp-automation

-This role allows to create project (namespace), ArgoCD project, and some related RBAC for OpenShift-Gitops (ArgoCD) on an OpenShift cluster.
+This role allows you to create project (namespace), ArgoCD project, and some related RBACs for OpenShift-Gitops (ArgoCD) on an OpenShift cluster.

 ## License